gondo/bouk.github.io/_posts/2014-05-01-elasticsearch-rce.md

 There are a couple of problems which enable the proof of concept I'm going to present:

 * Elasticsearch has no access roles or authentication mechanism.
 This means that you have full control over a cluster the moment you connect to it.
-* The API for Elasticsearch is accessible over [HTTP](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-http.html) and provides no CSRF protection whatsoever.
+* The API for Elasticsearch is accessible over <a href="http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-http.html" target="_blank">HTTP</a> and provides no CSRF protection whatsoever.
-* It contains a [feature](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-scripting.html#_disabling_dynamic_scripts) which makes it possible to evaluate expressions as part of a query.
-An example usage of this feature is to specify a custom scoring function.
+* It contains a <a href="http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-scripting.html" target="_blank">feature</a> which makes it possible to evaluate expressions as part of a query.
+An example usage of this feature is to specify a custom scoring function while searching through documents.
 It uses the [MVEL](http://mvel.codehaus.org/) language by default.
-* Up to version 1.2 [dynamic scripting](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-scripting.html#_disabling_dynamic_scripts) (which makes it possible to send scripts to the cluster on the fly) was enabled by default.
+* Up to version 1.2 <a href="http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-scripting.html#_enabling_dynamic_scripting" target="_blank">dynamic scripting</a> (which makes it possible to send scripts to the cluster on the fly) was enabled by default.
 As mentioned in the documentation, this feature gives someone the same priviliges as the user that runs Elasticsearch.
 MVEL has no sandboxing at all.

 There are no issues up to this point as long as you properly follow the documentation and make sure your Elasticsearch cluster is not available from the outside world.
 There is one target that isn't mentioned in the documentation though: The Developer!
-When you're developing an application that uses Elasticsearch you probably have it running on your machine.
-The default port is `9200`, and because there is no CSRF protection any webpage can just connect to the cluster using `localhost:9200` as the host.
+When you're developing an application that uses Elasticsearch, you probably have it running on your machine.
+The default port is `9200` and because there is no CSRF protection any webpage can just connect to the cluster using `localhost:9200` as the host.

 ## PoC
 The following script will read `/etc/hosts` and `/etc/passwd` from a user visiting a webpage and display the contents in the browser.